 The Story of Heather and Dave

 When I started dating, I had a very clear set of Christian dating criteria that a man had to tick all the boxes for.
 I had met a few guys over the last couple of years and never wanted to see them twice.
-My friends encouraged me to keep meeting people, but each time I met someone and it wasn’t to go any where, I crawled back in my cave to lick my wounds before having the courage to have another go.
+My friends encouraged me to keep meeting people, but each time I met someone and it didn’t go anywhere, I would crawl back to my cave to lick my wounds before having the courage to have another go.
 It was different this time round through Friends1st.

 The first meeting with Dave was relaxed and easy – but no fireworks!
-When I thought about it after he didn’t actually fit the ‘picture’ I had in my mind!
+When I thought about it afterwards, I realised he didn’t actually fit my ‘Christian dating criteria’!

-Over the next couple of weeks I prayed a lot about Dave – God seemed to lead me on a journey about how, in the past, I had had a disastrous marriage to someone who did fit the ‘picture’ – may be it was my ‘picture’ that was at fault.
-I began to look seriously at my ‘picture’ and what I had learnt about what I needed as a person to feel loved, valued and cared for.
+Over the next couple of weeks I prayed a lot about Dave – God seemed to lead me on a journey about how, in the past, I had had a disastrous marriage to someone who did fit my‘Christian dating criteria’ and that may be it was my ‘Christian dating criteria’ that was at fault.
+I began to look seriously at my ‘Christian dating criteria’ and what I had learnt about what I needed as a person to feel loved, valued and cared for.
 The two did not match!
-So may be I would see Dave again.
+So maybe I would see Dave again.

 Our journey together was a mixture of fun, new experiences, being able to talk about the past and how the past had impacted on each of us today.
 Each of us have had to change in many different ways while we learnt how to relate to each other in a much healthier way than in our previous relationships.